-We have said it once and we will repeat it again, Singapore can be expensive!
-But thankfully, there are some life hacks to enjoy the Crazy Rich Asian lifestyle here without maxing out your credit card….and the Tanjong Beach Club is just one of them.
+We have said it once, and we will repeat it again, Singapore can be expensive!
+But thankfully, there are some life hacks to enjoy the Crazy Rich Asian lifestyle here without maxing out your credit card – and the Tanjong Beach Club is just one of them.

-On weekdays, it is a serene hideaway from Singapore’s hustle-and-bustle, offering a slice of tropical paradise where you can relax, take a deep breath and just enjoy the moment – but on weekends, this spot is utterly transformed into an almost unrecognizable celebration of vibrancy and hedonistic living.
+On weekdays, it is a serene hideaway from Singapore’s hustle-and-bustle, offering a slice of tropical paradise where you can relax, take a deep breath and enjoy the moment – but on weekends, this spot is utterly transformed into an almost unrecognizable celebration of hedonistic living.
 We loved both vibes, and could have spent days on end here!
-Bring your beach casual fashion and your sexiest swim attire and get ready to live the life most can only dream of – without the price tag!
+Bring your casual beach fashion and your sexiest swim attire and get ready to live the life most can only dream of – without the price tag!

 Calming sea breeze?
 No walking?
 Jaw-dropping vistas without traffic congestion or getting lost… Count us in!

 Yes, one of the most popular things to do in Singapore has to be to take a relaxing ride on an electric bumboat – snapping photos and making memories while cruising past all of the must-see highlights on a single 40-minute boat cruise.
-Uncover the intriguing history behind the river sights including Raffles Landing Site, The Merlion, The Esplanade, Marina Bay Sands, and more!
+Uncover the intriguing history behind the river sights, including Raffles Landing Site, The Merlion, The Esplanade, Marina Bay Sands, and more!

-And even better – if you see something you love, you can just hop off your Singapore Harbour Cruise at any of the jetties along the route and continue your adventure in Singapore on foot!
+And even better – if you see something you love, you can hop off your Singapore Harbour Cruise at any of the jetties along the route and continue your adventure in Singapore on foot!